mstg/python-feedgen/readme.rst

 ----------------

-To add entries (items) to a feed you need to create new FeedEntry objects and append them to the list of entries in the FeedGenerator.
-The most convenient way to go is to use the FeedGenerator itself for the instantiation of the FeedEntry object:
+To add entries (items) to a feed you need to create new FeedEntry objects and append them to the list of entries in the RssGenerator.
+The most convenient way to go is to use the RssGenerator itself for the instantiation of the FeedEntry object:

 .. code-block:: python